henryleberre/Weiss-Engine/README.md

 ![Weiss Logo](logo.png)

 > Weiss is a cross-platform, api-agnostic and header-only rendering engine built with c++17.
-It is intended to be a wrapper around low-level apis to make the developpement of 2D and 3D applications simpler and faster.
+It is intended to be a wrapper around low-level apis to make the development of 2D and 3D applications simpler and faster.

 ## Contributions